 Neural networks applied to graph data.
 (Neural networks of course can already be represented as directed graphs, or applied to phenomena which arise from a causal graph but that is not what we mean here.
+What we mean here is using information about graph topology as a feature input (and possibly output) for a neural network.
+In practic this is usually some variant of applying convnets to spectral graph representations.

 GTN is an open source framework for automatic differentiation with a powerful, expressive type of graph called weighted finite-state transducers (WFSTs).
 Just as PyTorch provides a framework for automatic differentiation with tensors, GTN provides such a framework for WFSTs.
 AI researchers and engineers can use GTN to more effectively train graph-based machine learning models.